microsoft/CodeXGLUE/README.md

 # Tasks and Datasets

 ## Clone Detection
-We have two subtasks to measure the semantic equivalence between codes.
+CodeXGLUE includes two subtasks to measure the semantic equivalence between codes.

 Dataset for the first subtask is Clone-detection-BigCloneBench.
 Given two codes as the input, the task is to do binary classification (0/1), where 1 stands for semantic equivalence and 0 for others.
 Models are evaluated by classification accuracy.
 The dataset comes from <code>\cite{xxx}</code>, and we follow the training/dev/testing split of <code>\cite{}</code>.